Quitting Alcohol: One Year of Sobriety

 Societal Consequences

-In Germany alone, alcohol consumption causes roughly 57 billion euro yearly costs, primarily in healthcare, but also due to accidents and lack of work.
-For comparison, that's about 1/3 of what we spent on education.
-In contrast, we only earn 3-4 billion on taxes.
+In Germany alone, alcohol consumption causes roughly 57 billion euros in yearly costs, primarily in healthcare but also due to accidents and lost productivity.
+That's about one-third of the country's education budget.
+In comparison, alcohol tax revenue is only 3-4 billion euros.

-In addition to immense cost, alcohol is also linked to crime and violence.
-Every tenth crime is committed under the influence of alcohol and up to 50% of all domestic violence cases involve alcohol with drunk men being 4-7 times more likely to perpetrate domestic violence.
+Alcohol is also linked to crime and violence.
+Every tenth crime involves alcohol, and up to 50% of domestic violence cases include alcohol consumption.

 Last but not least, addicted people, no matter which drug they're addicted to, are being pushed out of society and do not receive appropriate help to get out of their misery.
 On one hand, we celebrate alcohol everywhere, on the other hand, we stigmatise addicted people as failures and believe it's their own fault.